-00
+BlueJ: Create Object

-// Create a sta Staff() ff member with de efault settings for deta ail information.
+// Create a staff member with default settings for detail information.
+Staff()

-Name of Instance: staff 1
+Name of Instance: staff2

+Cancel

 Figure 3: Object creation without parameters

 This dialogue asks you for a name for the object to be created.
 At the same time, a default name (staff1) is suggested.
 This default name is good enough for now, so just click OK.
 A Staff object will be created.